ggoodman/nostalgie/README.md

 ## Getting started

+Please see the [Getting Started](./docs/tutorials/Getting%20Started.md) page for a complete tutorial from nothing to Nostalgie app in 30 seconds.

 ### Installing `nostalgie`

 We can install it globally to keep things simple.
 The main entrypoint is a CLI called `nostalgie`.